micktwomey/2016-techie-christmas-quiz/all_questions.md

 ---

-# Who is Mr. Spocks father?
+# Who is Mr. Spock's father?
 ## Sarek
 ![](sarek.gif)

 ---

-# How Long did it take Mark Rittman to make a cup of tea with his new kettle?
+# How Long did it take Mark Rittman to make a cup of tea with his new IoT kettle?
 ## 11 hours
 ![fit](smart-kettle.png)